- Jun 6, 2024

 Understanding the Connection

-It is normal for emotions play a significant role in our eating habits, both positive and difficult emotion.
+It is normal for emotions to play a significant role in our eating habits, both positive and difficult emotion.
 While we may not overthink eating for connection and celebration, often eating for stress, anxiety, sadness, or even boredom can trigger guilt and shame.

 When eating for difficult emotions we often crave comfort foods, typically high in sugar and fat.
 This can be a result of:

-• the release of certain mood boosting chemicals in the brain when we consume carbohydrates and fats
+the release of certain mood boosting chemicals in the brain when we consume carbohydrates and fats

-• memories of the comforting effects of these foods
+memories of the comforting effects of these foods

-• or simply our hunger drive, especially if we are dieting or have missed meals in the day.
+or simply our hunger drive, especially if we are dieting or have missed meals in the day.

 Breaking the Cycle

-Finally, identifying any emotional triggers.
+Identify any emotional triggers.
 Are there some recurrent short term stressors that drive you towards food or any deeper underlying emotional patterns such as related to your relationships or finances or work or sense of self.
 Sometimes we subconsciously avoid dealing with deeper emotion by blaming the food but this can stop us dealing with the trigger itself.

 It’s perfectly normal to use food as one way to cope, but also healthy to have other coping tools as well.
-Writing a list of ways to soothe emotions such as movement, meditation, or talking to a friend can also remind you of other things to support you so there is less reliance on food.

 3. Biological Factors